 - Optimise sleep conditions.
 Ensuring your baby has the best sleep environment becomes more and more important as they grow.
 Keep lighting dim and use a white noise machine, like this one from DreamEgg.
 It is also important that some of baby’s daytime naps are taken at home in their dedicated sleep space and not all on the go.
 Good quality sleep during the day will definitely help with nighttime sleep!

 White noise machines are a game-changer for your little one's sleep and having one that plays all night is a must.
-Compact, stylish and containing 21 non-stop relaxing noises, this handy gadget from Dreamegg will lull your little one to sleep night after night, no matter where you are.
+With a long-lasting battery, this compact and stylish white noise machine contains 21 non-stop relaxing noises, which will lull your little one to sleep night after night, no matter where you are!

 REMEMBER: At 2 months old your baby’s maternal melatonin (which makes them very sleepy as a newborn) is now fading and their own melatonin and cortisol levels are kicking in.
 This can disrupt daytime sleep by making it more difficult for your baby to nap.